 Table of Contents

 Data rate and bandwidth are sometimes used interchangeably, thanks largely to advertising firms and the media, who turned an important technical term from analog circuit design into a buzzword.
 The word “bandwidth” is now misused to the point where it has unintentionally taken on a somewhat related meaning from ADC design.
 In PCB design and circuit design, bandwidth sometimes has a clear distinction that has nothing to do with data rate, and sometimes it refers to some quality of the signal and its interaction with a receiver.

 Data rate is exactly what it sounds like: the number of bits transmitted through a channel or by a component per unit of time.
-Data rate may also be written in baud rate (e.g., the number of signal units per second), which allows us to differentiate between binary and multilevel signalling schemes.
-This is pretty simple; for a 2-level signal (e.g., NRZ), the baud rate is equal to the bit rate.
+Data rate may also be written in baud rate (e.g., the number of symbols per second), which allows us to differentiate between binary and multilevel signaling schemes (see below).
+This is pretty simple; for a 2-level (binary) bitstream (e.g., NRZ), the baud rate is equal to the bit rate.
 For 4-level signals (e.g., PAM4), the baud rate is half the bit rate as two bits are transmitted per unit interval (UI).

 Bandwidth is generally used by electronics designers of all stripes to refer to one or more of the following:

 - -3 dB point.
 If you’re designing a filter, this is usually used to denote the frequency where the filter’s transfer function (magnitude) drops by 3 dB.

 - Frequency range where a component can receive/transmit.
 I’ve normally seen this used by other researchers working on integration or system design, where there is a need to match a new component/system to receive/transmit within a specific frequency range.

 - Signal’s frequency content.
 A broadband signal may have its frequency content spread across a large range of frequencies, and bandwidth defines the size of this spectrum.